qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 familiar with all the modules and options.
 As such, some modules in the Toolbox do not show all the options available, and some modules do not appear at all.
-The GRASS shell (or console) gives the user access to those additional GRASS modules that do not appear in the Toolbox tree and also to some additional options to the modules that are in the Toolbox with the simplest default parameters.
+The GRASS shell (or console) gives the user access to those additional GRASS modules that do not appear in the Toolbox tree, and also to some additional options to the modules that are in the Toolbox with the simplest default parameters.
 This example demonstrates the use of an additional option in the **r.shaded.relief** module that was shown above.